rust-lang/rust/active/0000-statically-sized-literals.md

 fn g(arg: &[int]) {}
 g([1i, 2, 3]); // DST coercion &[int, ..3] -> &[int]
 ```
 Unfortunately, autocoercions from arrays of fixed size to slices was prohibited too soon and a lot of array literals like `[1, 2, 3]` were changed to `&[1, 2, 3]`.
-These changes have to be reverted (but the prohibition of autocoercions stays in place).
+These changes have to be reverted (but the prohibition of autocoercions should stay in place).

 Code using array literals as values is broken, but can be fixed easily.
 ```